You spend a third of your life in your bedroom, so it is vitally important to make sure your space is stylish yet functional and calming.

 I like to do the same with extra layers of bedding, using a big, warm wool blanket in the winter and a lightweight cotton throw in the summer.
 Just changing these few things around can make such a difference to the feel of your bedroom and stop you getting bored with the same old duvet set all the time.

-A bedroom should be a calming space to relax in at the end of a long busy day but that doesn't mean we can't add some personality.
-Green is such a calming colour, I wanted to add some shades of it to our master bedroom at home in a bold, botanical way so I wallpapered behind the bed.
-For an unexpected playful feature I also wallpapered the door panels of the wardrobe.
+A bedroom should be a calming space to relax in at the end of a long busy day, but that doesn't mean we can't add some personality.
+Green is such a calming colour.
+I wanted to add some shades of it to our master bedroom at home in a bold, botanical way, so I wallpapered behind the bed.
+For a fantastic playful feature, I also wallpapered the door panels of the wardrobe.

-For me the bedroom is all about comfort and lushness and I love a good lie down!
-Whether I’m reading, watching Netflix or calling friends I want to be really cosy to maximise the enjoyment.
-My tip is to really think about your headboard by making it super comfortable and supportive so that all of the above activities are done in the most relaxing way.
-Upholstered padded headboards with a slight rake or slant is perfect in my opinion.
+For me, the bedroom is all about comfort and lushness, and I love a good lie down!
+Whether I’m reading, watching Netflix or calling friends, I want to be cosy to maximise the enjoyment.
+My tip is to think about your headboard by making it super comfortable and supportive so that all of the above activities are done in the most relaxing way.
+Upholstered padded headboards with a slight rake or slant are perfect, in my opinion.

-There are so many gorgeously upholstered beds available at the moment, and you could choose a really amazing colour that fits with your scheme, a really stand out, pop-of-colour piece, or a subtle shade that blends in with the room.
-If a new upholstered bed/headboard isn’t in the budget you can still achieve the luxury feel with some layered cushions.
-I would recommend a couple of 60x60cm in feather for that hotel feel, with a coordinating smaller option on top so it has that stacked look.
+There are so many gorgeously upholstered beds available at the moment, and you could choose a fantastic colour that fits with your scheme, a standout, pop-of-colour piece, or a subtle shade that blends in with the room.
+If a new upholstered bed/headboard isn’t in the budget, you can still achieve the luxury feel with some layered cushions.
+I would recommend a couple of 60x60cm in feather for that hotel feel, with a coordinating smaller option on top, so it has that stacked look.
 All you need to do then is lie back and sink in.